aofarrel/myco/doc/qc_and_filtering.md

 | SRA_ONE_FASTQ_ALL         | ALL of a BioSample's run accessions have only one fastq               | no                 | `pull.fail_on_invalid`=true |
 | SRA_ONE_FASTQ_SOME        | ≥1 of a BioSample's run accessions have only one fastq                | yes (default: off) | `pull.fail_on_invalid`=true |

+Notes:
-myco_sra does not support sample-level status codes; they are defined only in documentation for ease of writing.
-Be aware that SRA_FAIL_TO_DOWNLOAD_ALL might fire if you or SRA are having connection issues -- if a sample you suspect is good is not getting downloaded, check the logs!
+* myco_sra does not support sample-level status code outputs; they are defined only in documentation for ease of writing
+* SRA_FAIL_TO_DOWNLOAD_ALL usually means that data is corrupt, but it could also mean your network is having issues or SRA is having an outage.
+If your data is also on ENA, you can try ENABrowserTools or [my WDlization of it](https://github.com/aofarrel/enaBrowserTools-wdl).
+* These timers apply to the same WDL task but are for different processes within that task -- `timeout_decontam_part1` is 20 and `timeout_decontam_part1` is 15, and a sample spends 19 minutes mapping plus another 14 minutes finishing the decontamination process, it will *not* be filtered out.

 ### decontamination
 Entire samples do not get filtered out here unless the decontamination task errors out, or you have timeouts -- specifically `timeout_decontam_part1` and `timeout_decontam_part2` -- set to a nonzero value.
 The reason for timeouts filtering out samples is that a sample taking a long time is itself a sign that the sample is heavily contaminated, and a heavily decontaminated sample is more likely to have too many sites removed for variant calling to work properly, which is useful if processing tens of thousands of samples from SRA of varying degrees of quality.
 It is, however, a lot fuzzier than most other forms of QC in this pipeline, so timeouts are turned off (set to 0) by default for myco_raw.
 For more information on the circumstances that can cause the decontamination task to error out, please see [status_codes.md](./status_codes.md).